 To start with, consider a computer's inputs.
 These can include anything from a rudimentary tactile interface (keyboard, mouse) to full-on audio-video pickups.
 Further inputs beyond the conventional, such as motion detectors, are also options depending on a computer's intended function.
 The amount of such inputs, or sensors if sophisticated enough, determine a computer's Intuition score.

-Similarly, a computer often has numerous outputs, in order to better share the results of its computations with the outside world.
+Similarly, a computer often has numerous outputs, to better share the results of its computations with the outside world.
 These include a visual display of some sort (LEDs, monitors, heads up displays, or touch screens), probable audio output (an alarm or chime, speakers), and a whole lot more, depending on one's needs, such as a printer.

 A special component that serves as both an input and output is a link to other computers or computer networks.
 This can take the form of a direct port to another computer, a modem which attaches to a computer network, or even a wireless transceiver that needs no physical connection whatsoever.
 Any computer with a link to its fellows may add a +1 CS to its effective Intuition rank.